FrankBotos/SFML-Topdown-Player-Character/README.md

 To use collision detection:

-1)Use the WorldObject class to create inatimate in-game objects.
+1)Use the WorldObject class to create inanimate in-game objects.
 You can also inherit from this if you wish to customize your game object further!

 ```
 WorldObject block("spriteDirectory.png",int xSize, int ySize, int xPos, int yPos);